 What to Consider with Price Parity

 An important element to consider is the role of different sales channels in your company’s overall strategy.
 What is the role of direct selling versus wholesale?
-Is driving sales on your website more important than driving sales on your retailers’ sites?
+Is driving sales on your website more important than selling on your retailers’ sites?
 Or in retailer stores?
 What about the role of online marketplaces?

 The concept of showrooming is well-documented: when consumers visit stores to shop for a product, they often use their mobile phones to search the web for a lower price on the same product once they’ve decided to buy.

-Brands have a decision to make: is it more important to support the brick and mortar retail network or drive direct sales from their own .com?
-By maintaining MSRP on their site, it is reasonable to assume that showrooming consumers will buy in-store, because the price they see online is at least comparable with what they are seeing in-store and they’ll be able to walk out of the store with their purchase, instead of having to wait for it to ship.
+Brands have a decision to make: is it more important to support the brick-and-mortar retail network or drive direct sales from their own .com?
+By maintaining MSRP on their site, it is reasonable to assume that showrooming consumers will buy in-store because the price they see online is at least comparable with what they are seeing in-store and they’ll be able to walk out of the store with their purchase instead of having to wait for it to ship.

 It is critical to align the whole organization around whatever strategy is chosen.
 Without alignment between the wholesale team and the direct team on price parity, brands send a confusing message to consumers and retail partners alike.